kaurshalpreet/Updated-Portfolio/README.md

 ---

 "About Me" is the main page about myself and has links to my LinkedIn & Github profiles.
+There is also a link to my resume just next to Github and linkedIn icons.
+You need to click on the icons/images which will redirect you to my Github and linkedIn profiles and Resume.
 You can also find my email address and Contact number on this page.
 [About Me Page](https://kaurshalpreet.github.io/Updated-Portfolio/index.html)

 ---